pdonorio/pdonorio.github.io/README.md

 # Me

-I work as a *software architecture* with complex engineering of the middleware layer in High-Performance Computing systems.

-My main goal is to let researchers do easier jobs in manipulating and organizing science datasets.

 Hello, my friend!
 I am **`Paulie`**.
 What's up?

+I work as a *software architecture*, engineering upon the middleware layer inside High-Performance Computing systems.
+Currently my main job is to let researchers do an easier work in manipulating, organizing and analizing datasets from any science field.

 ---